JetBrains/Qodana/topics/configure-qodana.md

 that will extend the inspection capabilities of %instance% or develop [your own plugin](https://plugins.jetbrains.com/docs/intellij/github-template.html).

-1. Finally, you can override the default JDK versions shipped with %product%, see the [](configure-jdk.md) for details.
+1. Finally, you can override the default JDK versions shipped with %product%, see the [](jvm.md#Configuring+the+JDK) section for details.

 ## Performance optimization